rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/1-1-set-of-sets-to-tree.md

 (req-3) `node-of := ce-of-set(s)`.
 That is, in a strict hierarchy, each set has a non-empty CSS.
-And because each CSS holds exactly one element, the node a set represents can be reliably determined.
+And because each CSS holds exactly one element, the node a set represents can be uniquely determined.

 <!-- ======================================================================= -->